ostboiko/dealer-purchase/README.md

 * Authentication functionality for Dealer
 * Hanaging books dealers & cars directly from website interface
 * Powerful adnin panel for advanced nanaging

+if you want to enter the login page, please use these data
+login: user
+password: user12345